 As in most countries, the larger cities can be expensive, but budget options are available.
 Some neighborhoods have higher prices due to high-end luxury accommodations, nightlife, and restaurants.
 But shop around to find better prices if you're on a budget.

-How you can save money when visiting Malaysia and Philippines?Slow down.
+How you can save money when visiting Malaysia and the Philippines?Slow down.
 If you're rushing through the area you're going to spend more money.
 Transportation costs can be expensive so the more places you visit, the more money you're going to spend.

 Stay with the locally owned hotels or hostels instead of international or national chain hotels.
 It's cheaper, better for the local economy, and you'll have a more authentic experience, too.